 - splash of maple syrup or 1 Tbl of brown sugar to taste

 - 2 lbs bulk maple sausage

 - 3 cups of elbow macaroni

-- Use crushed tomatoes, onion, garlic and spices to make a tomato sauce.
+- Use crushed tomatoes, onion, garlic, spices, wine and sweetener to make a tomato sauce.

 - Brown the sausage until cooked.
 Add sausage to sauce.

 - Add red wine to the skillet you browned the sausage in, boil for a moment and scrape the skillet bottom.
 Pour into the sauce.
 Let sauce simmer.

 - Serve with grated cheese, Parmesan or otherwise.

 Any thick-ish pasta will be fine with this, and if it is cold outside, you can turn it all into a casserole, too, which is what most people make when they prepare Johnny Marzetti.
 Just mix pasta and sauce, top with cheese and and bake in the oven for 20 minutes at 350F, or until the cheese is bubbly.